You know you pay for the energy you use, but what are all those other items on your bill? Our understanding your bill series helps break it down.

-Base power cost is how much your electricity costs to generate per kilowatt-hour (kWh).
+The base power cost is how much your electricity costs per kilowatt-hour (kWh).
 This cost is set by our wholesale energy suppliers and is billed to you as a direct pass-through cost.
+This charge is used to recover PEC’s actual cost of power purchased for the membership and other costs incurred in connection with the development and management of our power supply.